Frequently Asked Questions- Application Process

 - Students will receive an admission decision within a couple of days instead of a couple weeks.

-Have Doane College's admission requirements changed?
+Have Doane University's admission requirements changed?

 - Of course not!
-Doane College still holds its applicants to a very high standard when applying for admission.
+Doane University still holds its applicants to a very high standard when applying for admission.
 Students will need to submit an official final high school transcript which verifies their academic information.

 - Your admission offer and any subsequent scholarships received may be adjusted.